How to Install Kubernetes on Ubuntu 22.04

 Install Kubernetes

 Setting up Kubernetes on an Ubuntu system involves adding the Kubernetes repository to the APT sources list and installing the relevant tools.
-Follow the steps below to install Kubernetes on all the nodes in your cluster.
+Follow the steps below to install Kubernetes on all the nodes in the cluster.

 Step 1: Add Kubernetes Signing Key